LMY99/bayesian-s-shape-simulation-code/README.md

 ```
 where the resulting plot will appear as a PDF file **flex_diagnosis.pdf**.

+The R script files `plot_MSE.R` and `plot_coverage2.R` and `make_coverage2.R` are for calculating MSE and coverage probabilities using the combined files.

 ## Running the Code without Cluster

-Since there are 1000 jobs needed for reproducing the table, running the jobs sequentially is not recommended.
+Since there are thousands of jobs needed for reproducing the table, running the jobs sequentially is not recommended.
 The code below are for demonstration only or for testing the code with one seed value.
 For example, to run the parametric model simulation with select seed, run the following command in the terminal:
 ```
 Rscript main_para.R <seed>